effectivecore/core/docs/software.md

 - ColorSnapper (mac) for pick the "right" colors;
 - RegExRX (mac|win) for improve your regular expressions;
 - VMWare Fusion Pro (mac) for working with virtual machines;
-- Find Any Files (mac) for searching in the code (note: can not search is some cases);
+- Find Any Files (mac) for searching in the code (note: cannot search is some cases);
 - VisualGrep (mac) for searching in the code.